When was Franklin D. Roosevelt born?

 Franklin D. Roosevelt would then go on to win a historic 3rd term in 1940.
-At this point in his career, the focus switched from domestic policy to foreign as the US became more involved in World War II.
+At this point in his career, the focus switched from domestic policy to foreign as the United States became more involved in World War II.

 A year after his victory, Pearl Harbor was attacked by Japanese forces.
 Roosevelt would go on to give his “Infamy Speech” denouncing the attack and Congress would subsequently declare war on Japan.

-On December 11th, Hitler and Mussolini responded with their own declaration and the US was part of the Allied forces.
+On December 11th, Hitler and Mussolini responded with their own declaration and the United States joined the Allied forces.

 There are two important aspects to Roosevelt’s response to the war, both of which divided opinion.

 The first was the endorsement and funding of the Manhattan Project.
 This led to the development of nuclear weapons as a means of establishing power and deterring others from future attacks.

 The use of nuclear weaponry is largely attributed to Harry Truman, as he was the one to succeed Roosevelt and give the go-ahead for the bombing of Hiroshima and Nagasaki.
 But, the initial project began with Roosevelt.

 The second is Roosevelt’s role in the creation of the United Nations.
 Both Roosevelt and Churchill were instrumental in the development of an agreement between 26 allied countries for the creation of a peacekeeping organization after the war.
 This would evolve into the UN as it is today.

 FDR’s 4th Term and the Subsequent Change to the Constitution